caoboyeehaw/ai-art-style-transfer/README.txt

 5. That's it!
 The streamlit application is now online!

 WARNINGS:
+1. This repo has been updated after 2 years due to dependency changes.
-1. You probably need to restart collabs if you run the link too many times.
+2. You probably need to restart collabs if you run the link too many times.
-2. The link expires usually in about 30 minutes.
+3. The link expires usually in about 30 minutes.